 - Purchase history

 Permission-based marketing has increased in relevance in the past few years and is now standard practice.
 What is permission based marketing, you ask?

-Well, it’s just polite to ask customers for their permission before you start sending emails to them to promote your product or service but, it’s also a requirement as part of the GDPR regulation that comes into effect from May 2018.
+Not only is it polite to ask customers for their permission before you start sending emails to them to promote your product or service but, it’s also a requirement as part of the GDPR regulation that comes into effect from May 2018.

 Marketing guru Seth Godin summed up the practice of permission based marketing in a blog post from 2008, and it still holds true today – over a decade later!

 “Permission marketing is the privilege (not the right) of delivering anticipated, personal and relevant messages to people who actually want to get them...
 [It] is like dating.
 You don't start by asking for the sale at first impression.
 You earn the right, over time, bit by bit.”

 Permission-based marketing requires you to ask customers to opt-in to your emails, as opposed to buying email lists that contain thousands of email addresses from people who have never heard of you.

 Although building an email list is more time-consuming, you will get a much better response rate because these subscribers actually want to hear from you.

 As with any marketing channel, you need to measure the results of your campaigns.
 You can gauge the success of your email using these email marketing key performing indicators (KPIs):